 There are several different ways to deal with these issues –

 - Be strong and do not feed them anything other than their raw food meals.
 Doing this will mean that your dog may not eat for a day or more, hence why we say to be strong!
 The thought of any member of your family not eating is horrible, but if raw feeding is what you believe to be the best this may be worth it.
 Follow your normal routine with their food and continue with your day for the next 10-15 minutes once you have placed their food in front of them.
 Don’t pay any attention to them not eating their food and after the 10-15 minutes, put the food away.
 Repeat this process at every normal meal time until they eat their food.
 Don’t let them eat anything else in between - they say that ‘good things come to those who wait’!
 We have spoken to several people that have chosen this route with their dogs and they have never had a problem since!
-The longest we have heard a dog has not eaten for is 3 days!
-Sounds extreme and we won’t lie our thought was I don’t know if we could do that but a healthy dog will never intentionally starve themselves.
+A healthy dog will never intentionally starve themselves.
 As long as you are offering them food they will eat it when they are hungry.

 - If the above idea is not appealing to you then you can try sprinkling a little basil or parsley on their food to add an extra smell for them to investigate.
 If your dog is okay with dairy you can also try a sprinkle of parmesan cheese or natural yoghurt through the food.